DenverDAO/COMStack/README.md

 In addition to the built in reputation system, the Stack is (by design) highly extendable and is encouraged to be augmented to mission specific requirements.
 [See some proposed near-future reputation apps here!](https://github.com/DenverDAO/DACStack/wiki/Proposed-Reputation-Apps)

 The roadmap that follows entails developing integrations between the Stack's components to seemlessly assign or burn these reputational _brownie points_, relieving the responsibility from the participants while incrementally allowing the system to become more autonomous.
-Also, in parallel development, the [DACStack CLI](https://github.com/DenverDAO/dacstack-cli) will eventually allow for a user-friendly and modular on-boarding experience where one can pick and choose their setup.
+Also, in parallel development, the [DACStack CLI](https://github.com/DenverDAO/dacstack-cli) will allow for a user-friendly and modular on-boarding experience where one can pick and choose their setup.

 ## The Stack
 * DenverDAO PoA Network Node